adrianocanofre/aws-architect-certified/topics/database/rds.md

 Multi-AZ allows you to have exact copy of your production database in another AZ.
 AWS handles the replication for you, so when your production  database is written to, this write will automatically be synchronized to the stand by database.

+* Used for DR;
+* You can force a failover from one AZ to another by rebooting the RDS instance;

 In the event of planned database maintenance, DB instance failure, or an AZ failure, Amazon RDS will automatically failover to the standby so that database operations can resume quickly without administrative intervention.

 Is available for: